Steven Spielberg's spat with Netflix taps into larger fight over the future of movies

 The debate heats up

-The reports on what Spielberg plans to do at an upcoming meeting of the Academy of Motion Picture Arts and Science’s board of governments stoked intense debate online, drawing other heavy-hitting directors into the spat.
+The recent reports that Spielberg plans to ask for an eligibility rules change at an upcoming meeting of the film academy's board of governors stoked intense debate online, drawing other directors into the spat.

 Ava DuVernay (“Selma,” “A Wrinkle in Time”) tweeted at the film academy’s account Friday: “I hope if this is true, that you’ll have filmmakers in the room or read statements from directors like me who feel differently.”